In this photo, taken on the ground floor of the Mondo Beat premises,

 In the central column there is an article by Anto (Antonio) Mariani, "The family, home of selfishness" (La famiglia focolare d'egoismo).

-Antonio Mariani was from the Base of Mondo Beat and the editorial staff of the magazine.
+Antonio Mariani was from the Base of Mondo Beat and in the editorial staff of the magazine.
 In this article he described how a typical Italian family of the time, to conform to hypocritical moral precepts, prevented a young from participating in social life as he wished, even if there was nothing wrong with that.

-is the second from left among those seated.
+In this photo, the longhaired Antonio Mariani is the second from left among those seated.

-At the top right of the page, signed "Claudio Pitschen", there are verses by an
+An external contributorAt the top right of the page, signed "Claudio Pitschen", there are verses by an external contributor to Mondo Beat magazine.

-Mondo Beat N. 4 (Issue 6) - pages 4 and 5
+pages 4 and 5

 Half of this double page is covered by an "Open letter to Mondo Beat" (LETTERA APERTA A MONDO BEAT) by Michele Rallo, a young fascist who understood nothing of the anarchist nature of the Mondo Beat Movement, but believed it was influenced by the Communists.
 Michele Rallo thus underlined that Jack Kerouac and other characters of the Beat Generation were not communists.